OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Disclaimer

 Professional tax rates and slabs shown here are based on the latest available information for each state.
 Rates may be updated by state governments through legislative amendments.
-Some states offer exemptions for specific categories (women, persons with disabilities, senior citizens).
-For the most current rates and exemption eligibility, refer to the respective state tax department website or consult a tax professional.
+Some states offer exemptions for specific categories such as women, persons with disabilities, senior citizens, and government employees.
+For the most current rates and exemption eligibility, refer to the respective state tax department website or consult a tax professional with expertise in multi-state payroll compliance.

 Frequently Asked Questions